Saenger (spacecraft): Design

 The Saenger was a highly aerodynamic hypersonic aircraft, similar in size to a conventional Boeing 747 airliner, and capable of taking off like conventional aircraft.
 As a conventional aircraft, it was projected to have been capable of cruising speeds of up to Mach 4.4 over a range of 11,000 kilometers while carrying around 230 passengers; this was more than double the speed, range, and capacity of the Anglo-French Concorde, the only operational supersonic passenger airliner to see long term service.
 The Saenger would have been powered by an arrangement of six hybrid turboramjet engines; According to aerospace publication Flight International, "the key for success is, without doubt, the availability of very advanced jet engines for the mothership".

 The Saenger was intended to be developed for various functions.
 For space launches, it would have been employed as a mother ship for the air-launching of payloads into orbit.
 As envisioned, it would have carried a smaller piloted orbital spaceplane, known as Horus (Horizontal Upper Stage); Horus would have been principally used to service and supply space stations by transporting various payloads, including between 4,000 lb and 6,000 lb of cargo and up to six astronauts, into a 270-mile orbit.
-The employment of additional upper stages was anticipated, including the unmanned expendable Cargus (Cargo Upper Stage) vehicle, which would have been used to convey payloads between 5 and 15 tonnes, into low Earth orbit (LEO).
+The employment of additional upper stages was anticipated, including the uncrewed expendable Cargus (Cargo Upper Stage) vehicle, which would have been used to convey payloads between 5 and 15 tonnes, into low Earth orbit (LEO).
 The propulsion of Cargus would have re-used elements of the Ariane 5 rocket.
 In a space launch configuration, Saenger would have taken off conventionally and ascended up to a ceiling altitude of 100,000 ft and a maximum speed of Mach 6, after which the second stage would have separated and began its independently-powered ascent to orbit.

 The use of Saenger as a hypersonic passenger airliner was studied in depth; as it would have flown at very high altitudes, there would have been greatly reduced noise levels at ground level, which had been a high-profile matter of public controversy for the earlier Concorde.
 The first stage of the Saenger launch system was aerodynamically similar to the proposed hypersonic airliner model, and thus shared a level of a commonality in terms of development work.